2021 Pacific typhoon season: Typhoon Champi

 In the wake of the tropical depression, the National Weather Service in Guam issued a tropical storm watch for Rota in the Northern Mariana Islands and a tropical storm warning for the whole island of Guam on June 21.
-Marine and flash flood warnings were also posted on the former and on Saipan, Tinian, and other islands in the east and south, while classes on an elementary and a high school in the latter were suspended on the next day due to a reported power outage.
+Marine and flash flood warnings were also posted on the former and on Saipan, Tinian, and other islands in the east and south, while classes on an elementary and a high school in the latter were suspended the next day due to a reported power outage.
 Electrical disruptions were also experienced on Chalan Pago, Toto/Canada, and Santa Rita in Guam due to the system's near approach.
-As it moved away from the island and the Marianas, the watch and warning on these areas were lifted at 01:00 UTC on June 22.
+As it moved away from the island and the Marianas, the watch and warning in those areas were lifted at 01:00 UTC on June 22.
 In the Bonin Islands, residents in the area were advised of rough seas and gusty winds caused by Champi.